 - Winter semester — November 15 for domestic students, and September 1 for international students

 - Summer semester — March 15

-Applications for fall semester must be received by the following dates:
+Applications for fall semester must be received by May 1.

 The MSITM program at Oakland University helped me transform from a ‘technology guy’ to a business consultant who can integrate leading-edge practices with applied business methods to devise state-of-the-art technological solutions to business problems.